Deewens/Company-Scraper/README.md

 # Linkedin Scraper

-> English version

-This tool was made for scraping company employees data from Linkedin and crunchbase API then store those data in a SQL Database.
+This software is a data scraping tool that can extract company employees data from LinkedIn and from the Crunchbase API, then store those in a MySQL Database.

-## Project information

-### Objective
+## Objective

-Project carried out with Excellium Services (security consultant) company for the tutored project of the 3rd semester of my school.
-The goal was to create a tool which automatically and quickly retrieve informations about people and companies.
+College project carried out in partnership with the Excellium Services company (Which is a security consultant company).
+The goal was to create a tool which automatically and quickly retrieve information about people working in a company.

-* Developed with : University Institute of Technology (two-year university degree in IT)
-* Semester : 3
-* Number of people in project group : 4
+## Issues

+Because this tool has not been updated since its creation in 2019, the current code base needs some changes to work.
+(Because of change in the LinkedIn DOM and Crunchbase API).
+Unfortunately, I can't update it myself as I have to work on others projects for my studies.
+But you can use my code to inspire your own projects.
+Feel free to contact me if you have any questions.

-### Languages and technologies used
+## Languages and technologies

 Python, MySQL, API Crunchbase, Selenium

-### Authors
+## Authors

-#### Project Leader (management) :
+### Project Leader (management) :

 Damian Lallement

-#### Data scraping (bot) :
+### Data scraping bot :

-Adrien Dudon
+Adrien Dudon (Me)

-#### Database :
+### Database :

 Damian Lallement.

-#### GUI :
+### GUI :

 Romain Rittier, Sofiane Aiche.

 ---

----

-> French version

-Ce programme permet de scraper les données des employés d'une entreprise à partir de Linkedin et de l'API Crunchbase, puis stock ses données dans une base de données SQL.

-## Informations relatives au projet

-### Objectif du projet

-Projet effectué avec l'entreprise Excellium Services dans le cadre du projet tutoré du 3ème semestre à l'IUT. (consultant en sécurité).
-Le but étant de créer un outil permettant de récuperer automatiquement et rapidement des informations sur des personnes et des entreprises.

-* Cadre : IUT (DUT Informatique)
-* Semestre : 3
-* Nombre de personnes dans le groupe : 4

-### Langages et technologies utilisés

-Python, MySQL, API Crunchbase, Selenium

-### Auteurs

-#### Chef de projet (gestion du projet) :

-Damian Lallement

-#### Récupération des données :

-Adrien Dudon

-#### Base de données :

-Damian Lallement.

-#### Interface Graphique :

-Romain Rittier, Sofiane Aiche.